Immense Joy / H.o.t.S

 Clarice Lispector’s brutal and tender exploration of what it truly means to be poor

-Senior Lecturer Anna Kohler’s latest devised work Immense Joy/ Hots is based on the writing of Clarice Lispector, a revolutionary Brazilian author (1920-67).
-The project begins with a primary workshop during the summer of 2021 and a work in progress performance at MIT in September, with a full premiere at The Tank in New York in winter 2022.
+Senior Lecturer Anna Kohler’s latest devised work Immense Joy/ H.o.t.S is based on the writing of Clarice Lispector, a revolutionary Brazilian author (1920-67).
+The project began with a primary workshop during the summer of 2021 and a work in progress performance at MIT in September, with a full premiere at The Tank in New York September 9-19, 2022.

 Natalia de Campos is a multidisciplinary artist from São Paulo, Brazil working in performance, video, sound, writing, interactive media, and street interactions, and as a theater director, producer, researcher, educator, and translator. de Campos worked in São Paulo for ten years before moving to New York in 1998.

 Since the 1970s, John Hagan has performed in works by Robert Ashley, Richard Foreman, Samuel Beckett, Steve Buscemi, DANCENOISE, Mimi Goese, Eugene Ionesco, John Jesurun, Christina Masciotti, Stuart Sherman and Via Theater, among others.
 He can be seen as the patient taking an hallucinogenic journey in Aaron Siegel’s video opera, “Tea Before You Go”(available on Vimeo and YouTube).
 He also holds a PhD in Film Studies from NYU, and has written multiple articles and curated numerous art shows.